Every trip to the grocery store involves dilemmas. Which bread do you buy? Are the chickens that laid these eggs really

 The bottom line: Both wild and farmed salmon come with risk if eaten in large quantities.
-But eaten in moderation, wild salmon is safer.
+But eaten in moderation, most studies conclude wild salmon is safer.

 In recent studies contaminants in farmed salmon were generally higher than in wild salmon.
 Contaminants were below the approved U.S. Food and Drug Administration tolerance levels, but they still exceeded the levels considered safe “for frequent consumption” by the Environmental Protection Agency.
 Likewise, other research suggests that children, women of child-bearing age and pregnant women should choose wild salmon — or other sources of omega-3 fatty acids.

 The bottom line: Both wild and farmed salmon contain contaminants, but wild salmon has lower levels and is considered safer overall.

 This was a big source of debate in the late 1990s and early 2000s, when Chilean salmon imports to Japan had higher antibiotic amounts than allowed under regulations.
 The concern: Too much exposure to antibiotics could lead to resistance to their effects.
-Antibiotic use in farmed fish is said to have been reduced, but it is unclear just how much use is still occurring.
+Antibiotic use in farmed fish is said to have been reduced, but it’s unclear just how much use is still occurring.

 The bottom line: Farmed salmon comes with uncertainty about antibiotic use.
 Wild salmon does not.